 Middle Level Education (B.S.)

 If you have a passion for middle school-age students, then a major in middle level education could be a great fit for you.
-A new major at Clemson, middle level education will begin accepting applicants to start classes in Fall 2020.
 Students in this program will graduate prepared to teach grades five through eight — and will be able to fill a critical teaching area in South Carolina.
 Throughout your time in the program, you will develop strong disciplinary/content knowledge, classroom management skills, teaching and professional skills and a deep understanding of foundational issues related to academic success and educational opportunities.
 You will also choose a content area — either math and science or language arts and social studies, which means that you’ll be prepared to teach two subject areas when you enter the classroom.
 Having expertise and certification in two subjects allows you to have more flexibility in the field, and it makes you a more marketable teacher.

-- Middle level education is one of Clemson’s newest majors and will begin in Fall 2020.
+- Middle level education is one of Clemson’s newest majors.

 - Clemson’s programs are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP), and the B.S. in middle level education is aligned with the Association for Middle Level Education (AMLE) preparation standards.

 - Education majors at Clemson exceed 100 hours of field placement in schools prior to student teaching.

 - Our 72-day student teaching internship exceeds South Carolina’s certification requirements for student teaching by 12 days.

 From the moment you step on campus, you’ll explore field and clinical experiences that gradually increase in scope and responsibility.
 As part of your curriculum, your classes will focus on education courses such as educational psychology, adolescent growth and development, and teaching methods courses focusing on middle school students.
 Examples of content studied within each emphasis include the following: